 Tara Holman, George Mason High School

 Both Part I and Part II are full of contrasts and distinctions.
 Shakespeare alternates between the grave and weighty scenes of the rebellion and Falstaff’s kooky, comical schemes.
 More specifically, Shakespeare foils Falstaff’s constant, nonsensical nature with Prince Hal’s evolving maturity.
 As the production progresses, Hal straddles the fence between his role in the war by his father’s side and pick-pocketing bystanders with Falstaff.
 Albeit foils for each other, Matthew Amendt and Stacy Keach seamlessly play the role of mentor and apprentice with the fondness of a real mentor and apprentice.

-In addition to contrasts and foils, Michael Khan’s direction of Henry Percy (John Keibler) and Lady Percy’s (Kelley Curran) passionate exchanges highlights the similarities between the two characters.
+In addition to contrasts and foils, Michael Kahn’s direction of Henry Percy (John Keibler) and Lady Percy’s (Kelley Curran) passionate exchanges highlights the similarities between the two characters.
 Nicknamed “Hotspur” for his quick temper and zeal, Henry Percy lives with his heart on his sleeve and is unapologetic for his fervency.
 A mirror of “Hotspur”, Lady Percy lives and loves passionately and is not to be mistaken as passive or weak.
 Curran’s strength and presence provides a refreshing air of womanhood in the midst of a male-dominated production.

 Ivy Williams, KIPP DC College Preparatory